-- The average age in the region of Guaynabo is 43 years old according to the 2020 Census. - Population overrepresented in traffic fatalities were drivers 24-49 years old with 34% of total traffic fatalities for the Guaynabo region. - 38% of traffic fatalities occurred on primary road. - 64% of drivers killed were unrestrained. - 4 21% of drivers killed on crashes had a BAC. - ✤ 12% tested positive for drugs. - 56% of total drivers fatalities occurred at dark hours from 6F

-- occurred at dark hours from 6PM to 6AM where visibility is diminished for drivers. - ♦ 52% of total drivers fatalities showed speeding as contributing factor for the crash. - ✤ A total of 16,613 traffic crashes were registered.
+- The average age in the region of Guaynabo is 43 years old according to the 2020 Census. - Population overrepresented in traffic fatalities were drivers 24-49 years old with 34% of total traffic fatalities for the Guaynabo region. - \$ 38% of traffic fatalities occurred on primary road. - \$ 64% of drivers killed were unrestrained. - \$ 21% of drivers killed on crashes had a BAC. - \$ 12% tested positive for drugs. - ♦ 76% of total drivers fatalities - occurred at dark hours from 6PM to 6AM where visibility is diminished for drivers. - \$ 52% of total drivers fatalities showed speeding as contributing factor for the crash. - ♦ A total of 16,613 traffic crashes were registered.